samarthgarde/AWS-learning-journal/RDS/README.md

 # Introduction to AWS RDS
 AWS RDS is a managed relational database service that simplifies the process of setting up, operating, and scaling a relational database in the cloud.
+**important**- We cannot use SSH into our database instances.

 # Supported Database Engines

 ![Supported Engines](images/rds.png)

-- MySQL: A widely-used open-source relational database management system.
+- **MySQL:** A widely-used open-source relational database management system.
-- PostgreSQL: An advanced open-source database known for its extensibility and compliance.
+- **PostgreSQL:** An advanced open-source database known for its extensibility and compliance.
-- MariaDB: A community-developed fork of MySQL, designed for high performance.
+- **MariaDB:** A community-developed fork of MySQL, designed for high performance.
-- Oracle: A robust and feature-rich database management system.
+- **Oracle:** A robust and feature-rich database management system.
-- Microsoft SQL Server: A comprehensive enterprise-level database solution from Microsoft.
+- **Microsoft SQL Server:** A comprehensive enterprise-level database solution from Microsoft.
-- Amazon Aurora: It provides built-in security, continuous backups, serverless compute, up to 15 read replicas, automated multi-Region replication, and integrations with other AWS services
+- **Amazon Aurora:** It provides built-in security, continuous backups, serverless compute, up to 15 read replicas, automated multi-Region replication, and integrations with other AWS services

+# Amazon DynamoDB:
+DynamoDB is a fully managed and High Available NoSQL Key/Value Database with replications across 3 AZs.
+- Scales to massive workloads, distributed “serverless” database (We don't need to manage any server related to this database)
+- Millions of requests per seconds, trillions of row, 100s of TB of storage

+# Amazon Elastic MapReduce - EMR
+EMR stands to Elastic MapReduce and it is a tool to perform big data processing and analysis by provisioning Hadoop Clusters.
+- EMR helps us to create Hadoop Clusters (it can be hundreds of EC2 instances) to do big data processing and analysis
+- Supports Apache Spark, HBase, Presto, Flink and others.

+# Amazon DocumentDB
+Amazon DocumentDB is the AWS implementation of MongoDB.
+It is a NoSQL database and optimized to run in cloud.
+- It is used to store, query and index JSON data.

 # Steps to Create an RDS Instance: